-If you are considering selling your policy, you may be wondering, “what is my life insurance policy worth? or my policy is from 19xx , hoe much is it worth?”— and whether selling is even a viable option.
+If you are considering selling your life insurance policy, you may be wondering, “what is my life insurance policy worth? or my policy is from 19xx , how much is it worth?”— and whether selling is even a viable option.
 Life settlements are an increasingly favorable alternative to surrendering or lapsing a policy, since selling puts more money in your pocket.

 In fact, the amount you get could easily be two or three times your life insurance policy’s cash value.
 (Cash value is also referred to as account value, the savings component included in some life insurance policies.)